Troubleshooting

 Check consumer state and offsets:

-curl -sk -u admin:admin \ "https://192.168.56.6:9200/.cti-consumers/_search?pretty"If
+curl -sk -u admin:admin \ "https://192.168.56.6:9200/.wazuh-cti-consumers/_search?pretty"If

-local_offsetequalsremote_offset, the content is already up to date. -
+local_offsetequalsremote_offset, the content is already up-to-date. -

 Check the sync job is registered and enabled: